 Guide to Reykjavik Nightlife

-Surely, Reykjavik nightlife is not what Iceland is known for but that doesn’t mean there isn't fun when the sun sets.
+Surely, Reykjavik nightlife is not what Iceland is known for but that doesn’t mean there isn't fun when the sun sets - or doesn’t set if you are visiting in the summer.
 Reykjavik is booming with more than 50 bars, lounges and clubs all over its downtown area.
 They are all within walking distance which makes hopping around extremely easy and a must.
+But be warned, Icelanders are known for their drinking capabilities so don’t try to keep up!
 Wondering how to maneuver Reykjavik nightlife like a pro?
 Below are some inside tips I extracted from locals on how to best navigate the nightlife jungle.

 REYKJAVIK NIGHTLIFE DOS & DON’TS

-- Pregame at home with friends before you head out to the clubs.
-Lines start forming between 12-1am so head out then.
+Alcohol is very expensive in Iceland.
+Pregame at home with friends before you head out to the clubs.
+Lines start forming between 12-1 am so head out then.

-- Dress to impress.
-Most places have dress code policies so no sneakers and jeans unless you're fashion savvy like a proper Scandinavian.
+Dress to impress.
+Most places have dress code policies so leave the fleece sweater and hiking pants at the hotel and no sneakers and jeans unless you're going to more casual bars or you are fashion savvy like a proper Icelanders.

 Now you are ready to enjoy Reykjavik nightlife!